diegopm2000/typescript_lab/Patterns/Structurals/Adapter/README.md

-# Creational Pattern Factory
+# Structural Pattern Adapter

-- Allow instance objects in execution time with the same interface
-- Is not actually a Design Pattern, is more of a programming idiom.
-But it is commonly used.
+- Allow to solve incompatibility problems between classes

 Note: in this project we use ts-node to execute typescript without compiling it previously.